Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 1.0.0 =
+* Improve logging for rates request errors
+* Fix a rates bug with individually packaged items
+* Add an easier UI to select grouped shipping services
+* Fix a database table prefix bug
+* Fix a bug allowing an errant double-purchase of labels
+* Always retrieve a refunded label's status
+* Save the shipping label origin address for reuse earlier
+* Add a fallback rate for USPS
+* Recommend checking logs when errors occur
+* Fix bug showing the wrong label purchase amount when requesting refunds
+* Add tooltip explaining what shipping service price adjustments are
+* Notify admins when products are missing dimensions when retrieving rates
+* Improve terms of service message
+* Improve user experience with form validation
+* Move the settings under WooCommerce > Shipping
+* Automatically enable flat rate packages when their corresponding service is enabled
+* Improve the on-boarding experience for new users
+* Show the card information being used to purchase labels
+* Don't allow the labels flow to be entered without a selected payment method

 = 0.9.5 =
 * Add non-flat-rate predefined USPS packaging
 * Add enhanced labels metabox with tracking info, reprint button, and refunds